dqromney/markups/projects/training/amazon/aws/aws.md

 - Serverless Architectures
     - Serverless architectures run applications without provisioning, maintaining, and administering servers.
 - Amazon Elastic Block Store
     - Amazon EBS provides persistent block level storage volumes for use with Amazon EC2 instances.
+- Reserved Instances - Can reduce costs by up to 75 percent versions On-Demand.
+- Spot Instance - AWS excess capacity sold for a deep discount is called a Spot Instance.
+- Dedicated Hosts - Used for customers with regulatory or software licensing constraints who need their own hosts.